Llorx/full-weather/README.md

 - [CM Radio emissions](http://www.swpc.noaa.gov/phenomena/f107-cm-radio-emissions)

 ### Space alert
 Throws the alerts that the NOAA agency emits.
 They have usually 1 hour of potential impacts advanced prediction.
-Can be of any kind, like GPS satellite problems, FM radio signal drops, etc...
+Can be of any kind, like GPS satellite problems, HF radio signal drops, etc...

 The signature is: